hasssanitman/sub-product-generator/README.md

 }

-The Old Solution
+<h2>The Old Solution</h2>

 First you have to count the number of different modes.
 The formola is this:

-array1.lenght * array2.lenght * ...... arrayN.lenght
+array1.lenght _ array2.lenght _ ...... arrayN.lenght

 In our case it's 24

-color.length * size.length * sleeve.length
+color.length _ size.length _ sleeve.length

       3      *      4      *       2      = 24